Adjust Node.Counter for KES

 Take note that "Next certificate issue number: x"

-Only if it's not one higher should you proceed to the next step
+Only if it's not one higher should you proceed to the next

 If you have not backed up your node.counter file now is a good time to do that before you proceed.